akkhayar/docs.akkhayar.com/docs/community/contributing.md

 ## Get Involved

-If you interested to get started, follow the application guide to join the organization.
+If you are interested to get started, follow the application guide to join the organization.
 Once you are accepted you will become an internal contributor, hooray! you will very likely be accepted if you meet these [core criteria](/how-to-join#criteria).
 Internal contributors have access to work through branches on their associated project repositories.

 :::note